iwissemben/Hackintosh-Opencore-Acer-Nitro-5-AN515-55-51QY/Documentation/TROUBLESHOOTING.md

 ### Bluetooth disabled after cold boot

   Despite specifying NVRAM entries, Bluetooth (and AirDrop) might be disabled after a cold boot because `bluetoothExternalDongleFailed` keeps resetting to `01`.

+#### The Fix
-* **Solution**: Refer to the detailed fix in the [Bluetooth NVRAM fix](/Documentation/Broadcom_BCM94352z/bluetoothExternalDongleFailed-fix.md).
+  Refer to the detailed fix in the [Bluetooth NVRAM fix](/Documentation/Broadcom_BCM94352z/bluetoothExternalDongleFailed-fix.md).

 # 🔝 Back to the [Table of Contents](#table-of-contents)